axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

  $(padding <macro> <width> <prepended-character-or-string>)
 ```

 *Description:* This template function returns the value of its first parameter (a string or macro), prepended with a string.
-This string is `\<width\>` long, and repeats the character or string set in the third parameter.
-If you use a single character, it is added `\<width\>` times.
-If you use a string, it is repeated until its length reaches `\<width\>`.
-The default padding character is ' ' (space).
+This string is `<width> long, and repeats the character or string set in the third parameter.
+If you use a single character, it is added `<width>>times.
+If you use a string, it is repeated until its length reaches `<width>`>The default padding character is ' ' (space).
 For example:

 ## Example: Using the padding template function